KKKZOZ/oreo/readme.md

-# Oreo - An Open Source Implementation of Cherry Garcia Protocol
+# Oreo - An Easy-to-use Distributed Transaciotn Framework

 Oreo is an open source implementation of Cherry Garcia protocol written in Go, it aims to provide an easy-to-use interface for enabling efficient multi-item transactions across heterogeneous key-value store.